I AM CEO PODCASTPodCEO

 Wow.
 Well said, man.

-[00:15:17.50] - Gresham Harkless
+1517 - Gresham Harkless

-we have it.
+Thank you.
+Thank you.
+Thank you.
+Well, that's why I call it the I AM CEO Podcast.
+So there we go.
+And there we have it.
 So, you know, I definitely appreciate that definition.
-Obviously, obviously, I appreciate your time even more.
-So what I wanted to do now was pass you the mic, so to speak, just to see if there's anything additional that you can let our readers and listeners know, and, of course, how best people could get a hold of you, find out about the franchise opportunities, and all the awesome And do you have any team we're working on?
+Obviously, I appreciate your time even more.
+So what I wanted to do now was pass you the mic, so to speak, just to see if there's anything additional that you can let our readers and listeners know, and, of course, how best people could get a hold of you, find out about the franchise opportunities, and all the awesome and do you have any team we're working on

-[00:15:40.00] - Neel Parekh
+1540 - Neel Parekh

-[00:16:08.00] - Gresham Harkless
+1608 - Gresham Harkless

 Nice.
 I appreciate that.
-And to make it even easier, we'll have the links and information in the show notes as well too so that everybody can follow-up with you.
+And to make it even easier, we'll have the links and information in the show notes as well too so that everybody can follow up with you.
 Thank you so much for doing that.
 Appreciate you for taking time out, of course, and I hope you have a phenomenal rest of the day.

-[00:16:18.60] - Neel Parekh
+1618 - Neel Parekh

 Thanks so much, Gresham.